-They started by showing users messages inside the product interface, to guide them through the steps.
+They started by showing users messages inside the product interface to guide them through the steps.
 This communication expanded to ads and pop-ups on their site to communicate with existing users.
-These messages were educational in nature, such as tips and tricks.
+These messages were educational, such as tips and tricks.

 Here’s the entire case for you to read.

 What’s good in this case study: From basics, Brainshark moved to ‘personalized’ messaging.
-Personalization began when a visitor landed on one of the three main areas on Brainshark website: sales enablement, marketing solutions or onboarding and training.
-These messages were shown based on data points such as time on site and pages engaged.
+Personalization began when a visitor landed on one of the three main areas on the Brainshark website: sales enablement, marketing solutions, or onboarding and training.
+All these messages were based on data points such as time on site and pages engaged.
 Brainshark also intelligently used personalized messaging to upgrade existing users.

-What could be better: At the time, Brainshark was running personalized messaging only for ‘logged in’ users.
+What could be better: At the time, Brainshark was running personalized messaging only for ‘logged-in’ users.
 They were planning to take this a step further by trigger personalized messaging via email also.
-The who campaign would take to a whole new level with personalized drip messaging for communication across all channels.
+The who campaign would take a whole new level with personalized drip messaging for communication across all channels.

 (4) 200% Increase in conversions with email personalization: The Expert Institute

-The Expert Institute’s marketing automation campaigns made to our marketing automation examples list because of its sheer brilliance.
+The Expert Institute’s marketing automation campaigns made our marketing automation examples list because of their sheer brilliance.

-The Expert Institute has been constantly growing (not just in size) but also in the span and smartness level of its operations.
-The legal service platform that matches experts in their database with attorneys and investment firms who might need them.
-With the growing database, The Expert Institute saw and sought opportunity in marketing automation.
+The Expert Institute has constantly been growing (not just in size) and in the span and smartness level of its operations.
+The legal service platform with a model of matching experts in their database with attorneys and investment firms who might need them.
+With the growing database, The Expert Institute saw and sought opportunities in marketing automation.

-They started out by running just one email marketing campaign.
-They imbibed personalization in their campaign by sending out all emails from the vice president of client relations, George Cuchural.
-They further ensured all subscriber first names were used in the email.
+They started by running just one email marketing campaign.
+They worked on imbibing personalization in their campaign by sending out all emails from the vice president of client relations, George Cuchural.
+They further ensured all of their subscriber’s first names get used in the email.

 You can read the whole case study here to find out how the company earned a 60% email open rate, 20% click-through rate, and a 200% increase in conversions by personalization.
-For instance, here is an email that was sent to the most engaged group, post segmentation of users into less active, moderately engaged and most engaged groups.
+For instance, an email sent to the most engaged group, post segmentation of users into less active, moderately engaged, and most engaged groups.

-What’s good in this case study: Taking personalization a step further, The Expert Institute, bifurcated users based on their engagement levels.
-And, emails were sent according to this segmentation.
-For example, the least engaged people were sent free e-books.
+What’s good in this case study: Taking personalization a step further, The Expert Institute bifurcated users based on their engagement levels.
+And emails sent according to this segmentation.
+For example, the least engaged people specifically were sent free e-books.
 And, those who were most engaged received messaging that directly addressed their need for services.

-What could be better: Nurturing leads could be done using multiple channels and not just email.
-The Expert Institute could have used SMS, push notifications, web notification, on-site widget, and social media, for the same.
+What could be better: Nurturing leads done using multiple channels and not just email.
+The Expert Institute could have used SMS, push notifications, web notifications, on-site widgets, and social media for the same purpose.

 (5) Marketing automation helped in a 175% increase in revenue: Thomson Reuters

-Just like most big organizations that are rapidly growing, Thomson Reuters was also failing to align sales and marketers.
+Like most big organizations that are rapidly growing, Thomson Reuters also failed to align sales and marketers.
 They were also running blast, broadcast campaigns.
-Segmentation was nowhere in the picture and leads were being sent without being qualified, from the marketing team to the sales team.
+Segmentation was nowhere in the picture, and leads were sent even without being qualified, from the marketing team to the sales team.

-To improve the processes, marketing automation was implemented.
-With this step being taken leads were first consolidated using a CRM.
-Thereafter, a lead scoring criterion was put in place.
-Next, ideal customer profiles were created.
+For improving the processes, marketing automation got implemented.
+With this step taken, leads get first consolidated using a CRM.
+Thereafter, a lead scoring criterion was backed and got in place.
+Next, ideal customer profiles got created.

-All these changes, thanks to automation, were resulted in a 23% increase in leads being passed to the sales teams, and a 175% increase in revenue attributed to marketing generated leads.
-This is exactly why Thomson Reuters is here in our marketing automation examples list.
+Thanks to automation, these changes resulted in a 23% increase in leads passed to the sales teams and a 175% increase in revenue attributed to marketing-generated leads.
+It is precisely why Thomson Reuters is here in our marketing automation examples list.

 (6) Behavioral segmentation improved open rates by 9%: Mailigen

-Mailigen was struggling to get a higher open rate on its emails newsletters.
+Mailigen was struggling to get a higher open rate on its email newsletters.
 To accomplish more and better than the industry average rates, Mailigen implemented behavioral segmentation in email marketing.

 To start with behavioral segmentation, the company first selected those subscribers who hadn’t opened the email.
-Then the email title copy was optimized and resent to the list of those people who hadn’t opened the email in the first go.
-They first started with sending out an email to the group who did not open their emails.
+The email title copy was then optimized and resented to the list of those who hadn’t opened the email in the first go.
+They first started by sending out an email to the group who did not open their emails.
 They drafted an email on using symbols in emails, and the email looked like this:

 However, the open rate was only 20.5% which did not appease Mailigen.
-So they opted to send out the email to the group who did not respond to the first draft, but with a slight change in the headline.
+They opted to send out the email to the group who did not respond to the first draft, but with a slight change in the headline.
 Their new draft headline read:

 Around 8.6% of subscribers who did not respond to the first email responded now, leading to an open rate of 29.1%.
 A simple change in the headline and behavioral segmentation helped Mailigen improve their email open rates.

-What could be done better: To further get more value and clicks out of the campaign, Mailigen could have run behavioral targeting using web push notifications as well.
+What could be done better: To get more value further and clicks out of the campaign, Mailigen could have run behavioral targeting using web push notifications.

 (7) Dell saw a double-digit increase after testing templates: A/B Testing and Automation

-As per their hypothesis, shifting the traditional top navigation to the email footer could lead to greater hero engagement, and improve results.
+As per their hypothesis, if shifting the traditional top navigation to the email footer could lead to greater hero engagement and improved results.

-The team decided to split test their navigation bars in the emails – The control version had links to various products of Dell placed at the header space.
-This matched the navigation on Dell website.
+The team decided to split their navigation bars in the emails – The control version had links to various Dell products placed in the header space.
+It matched the navigation on the Dell website.
 The variation had the navigation bar at the footer of the email.
-In this version, instead of plain links, the team decided to try placing iconography within the footer.
+In this version, instead of plain links, the team decided to place iconography within the footer.

-As a result, they were able to reduce the noise before the recipient sees the actual message in the email.
+As a result, they could reduce the noise before the recipient sees the actual message in the email.

-With an added focus on creating the designs mobile responsive, Dell saw a double-digit win by simply testing their navigation bars in the emails and aligning the same with their global customers.
+With an added focus on creating mobile responsive designs, Dell saw a double-digit win by simply testing their navigation bars in the emails and aligning with their global customers.

-What’s good in this case study: They ran an A/B split test to learn and understand the results of these new email templates.
-And, to find out if the new template design helped customers navigate more consistently to the primary call-to-action.
+What’s good in this case study: They ran an A/B split test to learn and understand these new email templates’ results.
+And to find out if the new template design helped customers navigate more consistently to the primary call-to-action.

 (8) Live chat improved B2B relations for a manufacturing business: Hunter Engineering

 Customer support is key to long-term relations.
-Hunter Engineering, a leading manufacturer, wanted to improve its B2B relations and thought wisely of investing in live chat.
+Hunter Engineering, a leading manufacturer, wanted to improve its B2B relations and wisely invest in live chat.
 By automating on-site chat, this manufacturer wanted to provide on-the-go service for its clients.

-The company realized that a huge number of people before picking up the phone and calling to reach the service representative were going to the website.
+Before picking up the phone and calling to reach the service representative, the company realized that many people were going to the website.
 That’s where the opportunity for automating support came into the picture.
-The conducted a webinar with Comm100 to reveal how Live Chats became their best option in steering customer conversations and improving their B2B relations further.
+They conducted a webinar with Comm100 to further reveal how Live Chats became their best option in steering customer conversations and improving their B2B relations.